-3.4 ENVIRONMENTAL CONSIDERATIONS
+3.4 Environmental Considerations

 The Zululand District Municipality comprises significant diversity of relief that is determined by altitude, slope position, aspect, climate, topography, and geology, which translates into exceptional terrestrial and aquatic biodiversity, species richness and endemicity.
 Geological formations in the District have given rise to predominantly rugged terrain with high habitat heterogeneity across altitudinal gradients.
 A digital elevation model illustrates this structural diversity within the District.
-Development planning must incorporate the range of biophysical factors to retain this high biodiversity (refer to Annexure B).
+Development planning must incorporate the range of biophysical factors to retain this high biodiversity.